Help and Frequently Asked Questions - St Helena Ancestors

 Searching for Surnames

 Great caution is needed when searching surnames because these were often spelt phonetically or idiosyncratically.
 This was especially the case in the church records where, for example. the family name Crowie has six different spellings and Isaacs sixteen.
 Even if literate, few parishioners had an opportunity to correct errors in the church records.
-Local dialect has also caused confusion, e.g. people may have given their surname as Alexander but this has been misheard and entered as Allick/Ellick.
+Local dialect has also caused confusion, e.g. people may have given their surname as Alexander or Young but this has been misheard and respectively entered as Allick/Ellick or Yon.
 All these surname variations have been accurately transcribed,

 Therefore, it is normally best to search with the default Begins with setting and to start the search by only entering the first few letters.
 For example, to search for the Crowie family, enter just the first three letters CRO into the Surname box.
 It should be noted that at least three characters must be entered into the surname search box - an error message will show if only one or two characters are entered.

 Only set surname searches to Exact Matches if you are certain there are no hyphenated names or variations in the spelling.